Shades of Green (resort)

 Shades of Green is a resort owned by the United States Department of Defense (DOD) on the Walt Disney World Resort property in Bay Lake, Florida.
-While the resort is on the Walt Disney World Resort, it is annexed as a military resort.
+While the resort is within the Walt Disney World Resort, it is annexed as a military resort.
 It is one of five Armed Forces Recreation Centers (AFRC) resorts and is part of the military's Morale, Welfare, and Recreation (MWR) program.
 The resort was expanded between 2004 and 2006 and funds itself from non-appropriated funds, with all profits being reinvested into it.

 Resort details

 Shades of Green is near Magic Kingdom, southwest of the Polynesian Village Resort.
 However, it is not served by the monorail system.
 Instead, transportation around Walt Disney World is provided exclusively by a fleet of buses operated by a private contractor and separate from the Disney Transport system.
 These buses shuttle guests between the resort and the Transportation and Ticket Center, Disney's Animal Kingdom, Disney's Hollywood Studios, Disney Springs and the water parks.

 The resort's motto "Serving Those Who Serve" reflects its design as a retreat for military personnel of all ranks, their families, and their guests.
 As guests approach Shades of Green, they are greeted by a flag array atop a rock formation with waterfalls.
 Each branch of the U.S. military is represented with a large American flag and a smaller POW/MIA flag above them.

 Shades of Green does not have a theme like other Disney resorts.
 The resort has a modern country club aesthetic and is surrounded by wooded areas, waterfalls, and tropical gardens.
 It offers 586 guest rooms, most of which are standard rooms with over 480 sqft of space.
 Eleven suites can accommodate up to eight people.

 The resort amenities include two tennis courts, two swimming pools, a children's pool, a hot tub, jogging routes, a fitness center, an arcade, and laundry facilities.
 Its pro shop offers golf lessons for people of all ages and skill levels, led by experienced instructors.
 The resort also provides 7500 sqft of banquet space with audiovisual facilities for events.
 As a U.S. Military-operated facility, merchandise is exempt from sales tax and rooms are exempt from hotel tax.
 The lease requires compliance with Disney standards.

 Room rates are adjusted on a sliding scale, with prices increasing with rank and pay grade.